Syntax Document

 }

-// Generic function call
+// generic function call

-var result = sum<int>(1, 2) // Explicitly specify type
+var result = sum<int>(1, 2) // explicitly specify type

-var result2 = sum(1.1, 2.2) // Type auto-inference
+var result2 = sum(1.1, 2.2) // automatic type inference

 type box<T> = struct {